playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/index.md

 More details can be found on the specific pages for [checkpoints][1], [branches][2], and [merging][3].

-## Storage Usage with Version Control
+## How Version Control Affects Your Storage

 Using Version Control will use more storage for checkpoints and branches.